30 entrepreneurs reveal what changed after getting their best domain name

 “Our company has always been called “Neighbor,” so people would naturally type in Neighbor.com assuming we owned the domain.
 All of that direct traffic was lost.
 Making the switch eliminated that problem.” — Joseph Woodbury, CEO and founder at Neighbor.com (The story behind Neighbor.com)

 If another company owns the .com version of your domain name, you can expect many of your new and existing customers to end up visiting their website first.
-A peer-to-peer storage company Neighbor solved this problem by upgrading from the domain name StoreWithNeighbor.com to the exact brand match Neighbor.com
+Does your business have what it takes to succeed in today’s increasingly competitive marketplace?

 “We all feel, and our customers confirmed that it’s a great name, easy to recall and connect to, just like our team and our mission.” — Adrian Gradinaru, Founder and CEO of Sailo (The story behind Sailo.com)

 If your business’ name is hard to spell and pronounce, too lengthy, or confusing, you can’t achieve recall in your audience.
-Sailo obviously made a great choice.
+Are you confusing your customers, business partners, and investors because your domain name is not easy to recall and connect to?

 “We have been completely thrilled with the response!
 Since we upgraded, we have had a real rush of positive messages of support congratulating us on the strong choice.
 It feels really great to have that outside affirmation of our already-established internal conviction that we made a great decision.” — Kathryn Ross, Brand manager at Phrase (The story behind Phrase.com)

-Online software translation management platform PhraseApp removed the “app” word from its domain name and upgraded to the exact brand match domain Phrase.com.
+Online software translation management platform PhraseApp removed the “app” word from its domain name and upgraded it to the exact brand match domain Phrase.com.
 One of the reasons the brand opted for this move is to be more relevant and help its website rank higher in search engines (think: voice-assisted google searches and shorter domain name applicability).
+What happens when you say your domain name out loud to a voice search assistant?

 “Owning Cover.com has lent an extra level of legitimacy to the brand and this, in turn, has translated into sales.
 We have seen firsthand how it helps get people over the hump when it comes to investing their money with us.
 Immediately after moving to Cover.com we saw our conversions rise, largely because customers would cross-reference our app on the internet before they made the purchase decision.” — Karn Saroya, CEO and Co-founder at Cover (Entrepreneur’s Handbook)